plone/plone.portlets/plone/portlets/README.txt

 and documents) that have a unique id managed by a global UID registry.
 For the purposes of testing, we simply use the python id() for this, though this is obviously not a realistic implementation (since it is non-persistent and instance-specific).
-The environment also knows the id of the current user and that user's groups.
+The environment also represents the current user and that user's groups.

   >>> from zope.interface import implements, Interface